-Based upon the topic of discussion, remember to incorporate your strategy.
+Based on the topic of discussion, remember to incorporate your strategy.
 This can multiply your outcome and also attract your audience quicker than ever.

-You may check our article, we have included an infographic image that helps us bring a good number of visitors.
+You may check our article; we have included an infographic image that helps us bring many visitors.

 Checklist for a good infographic